-The development of new X-ray Computed-Tomography (XCT) methods is an outstanding capability of Empa's Center for X-ray Analytics.
-Combined with state-of-the-art image reconstruction and processing, using in-house and commercial tools, it offers quantitative, qualitative and non-destructive analysis for a wide range of materials and tissues with spatial resolutions even below one micrometer.
+The development of innovative X-ray Computed-Tomography (XCT) methods is an outstanding capability of Empa's Center for X-ray Analytics.
+Combined with state-of-the-art image reconstruction and processing, using in-house and commercial tools, it offers quantitative, qualitative and non-destructive analysis for a wide range of materials and samples with spatial resolutions down below one micrometer.

-Special X-ray methods are also available for special materials.
-Structured materials with structure sizes from nanometres to millimetres and poor absorption can be analysed with X-ray Phase Contrast Imaging (XPCI) systems or Small Angle Scattering (SAXS) tools.
-This extensive know-how is completed with development projects for novel X-ray sources and detectors.
-The center offers unique possibilities to advance X-ray analytics to new levels and make it accessible for material classes where it was not used before.
+Special X-ray imaging methods are also available for specific materials.
+Low-absorption contrast materials can be analysed with X-ray Phase Contrast Imaging (PCI), samples with nano-structures by X-ray Dark-Field Imaging (DFI) tools.
+This extensive know-how is complemented with development projects for novel X-ray sources and detectors.
+The Center offers unique possibilities to advance X-ray analytics to new levels and make it accessible for material classes where it was not used before.